Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-15-tips-and-tricks-process-design-part-4.md

 [Disclaimer](/posts/2021/02/01/tips-and-tricks-process-design-part-1#disclaimer)
 because this is not a simple tutorial.
 In addition, the parent workflow here is not a normal workflow.
-We need to create this workflow in a way that we fetch all possible user assignments for `existing workflows` as well as for those which will be created in the **future[^1]**.
+We need to create this workflow in a way that we fetch all possible user assignments for **existing workflows** as well as for those which will be created in the **future**.
 So, don’t be scared from a few complex looking SQL statements.

-[^1]: If you know a SharePoint guy, ask him how he would identify every
-    item/document where a user is assigned by a (multi) person field.
-Afterwards compare the results.

 ## User Assignments: Creating the parent workflow